Counting graphic sequences via integrated random walks: Proof of main result

-We cannot immediately apply the proposition to calculate the order of growth of the number of graphic sequences as we need to condition on the walk ending at either $0$ or~$-1$, not only $0$.
+\end{prop} We will prove this proposition using \eqref{eq:useful_lemma_1} and \eqref{eq:useful_lemma_2} from Lemma \ref{lem:useful2}.
+(It can also be deduced from the more general result \cite[Proposition 1]{Vysotsky2014}.)
+Before we get to that, we first use it to prove Proposition~\ref{prop:firstasymptotics}.
+We cannot immediately apply it to calculate the order of growth of the number of graphic sequences as we need to condition on the walk ending at either $0$ or~$-1$, not only $0$.
 The following lemma shows that this change in conditioning only changes the probability by a constant factor.

 \begin{lemma} For all $n \ge 1$,

 \end{lemma}